 They offer to choose one of their ready-made tariff plans, and this is great if you want to quickly launch your online store because you do not need to bind with additional features.

-Shopify offers 61 quality themes, 10 of them are free.
+Shopify offers 61 quality themes, 10 of which are free.
 These themes are created by design agencies and are examples of current and future trends.

 Also, as in WordPress, the number of customizable parameters you receive with a particular Shopify theme depends on the theme you choose.
 The more advanced the theme, the more settings are available.